Skip to content

 The main differences are:

 • OpenRun is declarative.
-After initial OpenRun setup.
-Instead of using CLI commands or UI operations, all operations including creating new app and updating config for existing apps can be doing by updating a config file in Git.
-With most other solution, app creation/update is through CLI or UI.
-Only app source code update can be done through Git.
+All operations, including creating new apps and updating config for existing apps, are done by updating a config file in Git.
+With most other solutions, app creation and config changes go through a UI or CLI; only app source code updates flow through Git.

-• OpenRun is implemented as a web server, it does not depend on external web server like Nginx/Traefik.
-This simplifies end-user usage and allows OpenRun to implement features like scale down to zero (for app containers) and OAuth/SAML/Cert based auth with RBAC.
+• OpenRun is implemented as a web server and does not depend on an external proxy like Nginx or Traefik.
+This allows OpenRun to scale idle app containers down to zero and to enforce auth on every request.

-• OpenRun supports deploying apps to a single machine or onto Kubernetes.
+• OpenRun deploys apps to a single machine or onto Kubernetes with the same config.

 Why is declarative configuration useful?

-Imperative CLI or UI operation are easy to start with, but they make it difficult to track changes and rollback updates.
+Imperative CLI or UI operations are easy to start with, but they make it difficult to track changes and roll back updates.
 With a declarative config, all changes are version controlled.
 It is easy to create a new environment, since everything is in Git.
-If multiple folks are making config changes in a team, declarative systems are easier to manage.
+If multiple people are making config changes in a team, declarative systems are easier to manage.

 Declarative configuration is what makes Kubernetes and Terraform useful.
 OpenRun brings declarative configuration to web app deployment.
 Instead of writing pages of YAML, each app is specified as a few lines of Starlark (python-like) config.
 For example, see utils.star.